Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

+are non-zero for all $i,j$ such that $i\leq j$ and $i\leq m$, \end{itemize} can be written uniquely in the form $H_k(\by^k) H_{k-1}(\by^{k-1}) \cdots H_1(\by^1)$.
+Let us note that the second bullet is essentially enforced by the first but we preferred to state it separately as the non-vanishing of these minor determinants is an important feature in this matrix representation as well as in terms of the path representation that follows.
+We refer for this general result and proofs to \cite{NY04}, Propositions 1.5, 1.6 and Theorem 2.4.
+The proof of this statement is a clever linear algebra using the Gauss decomposition but we prefer to omit it as we would like to go straight to the connection to path weights.

-It is easy to check that the left hand side of \eqref{H-eq} satisfies the above conditions.
+It is easy to check that the left-hand side of \eqref{H-eq} satisfies the above conditions.
 Here we will only prove that the solution to \eqref{H-eq} is given via \eqref{H-uni}, which shows the relation between the minor determinants of products \eqref{H-eq} and partition functions of paths.

 From the graphical representation of the minor determinants of $H(\bx^1) H(\bx^2) \cdots H(\bx^n) $, we have that

 But by \eqref{H-eq} this is equal to $\det\big(H_k(\by^k) H_{k-1}(\by^{k-1}) \cdots H_1(\by^1)\big)^{1,...,i}_{j-i+1,...,j}$ and again from the graphical representation we see that this equals